Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 3.8 Fine for back sleeping; side pressure builds sooner
+Pressure Relief 3.8 Side pressure builds sooner

 Cooling 4.1 Breathable feel with limited heat cling

-Responsiveness 4.1 Turns felt easy; surface recovered quickly
+Responsiveness 4.1 Turns felt easy and quick

 Edge Support 3.9 Solid enough for occasional edge sitting

-Overall 3.9 A practical, support-first pick with fewer comfort luxuries
+Overall 3.9 Practical, support-first value pick

 Our Testing Experience